Sid McNabney

-Sidney William McNabney (January 15, 1929 – February 7, 1957) was a Canadian professional ice hockey centre who played five playoff games for the Montreal Canadiens of the National Hockey League in 1951.
-He managed to garner one assist in those five games.
+Sidney William McNabney (January 15, 1929 – February 7, 1957) was a Canadian professional ice hockey centre.
+He played five playoff games for the Montreal Canadiens of the National Hockey League in 1951.
+He recorded one assist in those five games.
+The rest of his career, which lasted from 1949 to 1953, was spent in the minor leagues.
 McNabney and Leo Thiffault are the only players to play five play-off games in the NHL without playing any regular-season games.

 McNabney died at the age of 28 due to cancer.